 - Remove chicken with tongs, to cutting board.
 When cool enough to handle, chop into bite-size pieces.

-- Add chicken back to soup pot with most of the remaining ingredients: coconut milk, green onions, lime juice, fresh ginger, coconut aminos, fish sauce, coconut sugar (or low carb sweetener for Keto) and lemongrass EO if you're using it.
+- Add chicken back to soup pot with most of the remaining ingredients: optional water chestnuts, coconut milk, green onions, lime juice, fresh ginger, coconut aminos, fish sauce, coconut sugar (or low carb sweetener for Keto) and lemongrass EO if you're using it.

 - Stir well, serve, and garnish with fresh cilantro.